luzrain/telegram-bot-api/README.md

 ));

 /**
- * You can also use this methods:
+ * You can also use these methods:
  * SendPhoto, SendAudio, SendDocument, SendVideo, SendAnimation, SendVoice, SendVideoNote */
 ```